pabloelt/pabloelt.github.io/content/project/project5/index.md

 ## 8. Lead segmentation model
 {style="color: #BBDEFC"}

+At this stage, after completing data quality checks, exploratory data analysis, and variable transformation, we are ready to develop the lead segmentation model.
+As mentioned earlier, an unsupervised machine learning model will be used for this purpose, specifically the KMeans algorithm, which has demonstrated strong performance in the clustering process.
+By implementing this model, we aim to uncover new insights that can enhance the company's sales and marketing strategies.

 ### 8.1 Selecting the number of segments
 {style="color: #BBDEFC; font-weight: normal"}

+In order to identify the optimal number of clusters in the KMeans algorithm, we apply 4 different methods.
+The result are shown in the figure below.

 {{< figure src="/project5/exhibit_3.png" title="Exhibit 3.
 Main methods for identifying the optimal number of clusters in KMeans algorithm." >}}

+* Elbow Method: This method typically identifies the optimal number of clusters by selecting the point where the curve bends or "elbows," indicating diminishing returns in reducing within-cluster variance.
+However, in this case, the chart shows only a linear decrease, offering little useful guidance for cluster selection.

+* Silhouette Method: This metric measures how similar each point is to its own cluster compared to other clusters.
+Values closer to 1 indicate better-defined clusters.
+Here, a segmentation of 4 to 5 clusters appears optimal based on this method.

+* Calinski-Harabasz Index: This index evaluates cluster separation, with higher values indicating better-defined clusters.
+According to this method, a segmentation into 3 or 4 clusters is likely the best.

+* Davies-Bouldin Index: This index assesses the average similarity ratio of each cluster to its most similar cluster, with lower values indicating better clustering.
+For this analysis, a segmentation of 4 clusters is preferred based on this index.

+It is important to note that an iterative process was applied before arriving at the final charts.
+The procedure involved the following steps:

+1. Initially, charts for the four methods mentioned above were generated.
+Based on this data, a fixed number of clusters was selected.
+2. The KMeans algorithm was then applied with this fixed segmentation, and the values for each variable were analyzed.
+3. Typically, initial segmentations revealed some inconsistencies, leading to the elimination of certain variables and testing different cluster configurations.
+4. Steps 1 through 3 were repeated several times until a final, consistent cluster segmentation was achieved.

+After completing this process, it was determined that a 4-cluster segmentation provided the most meaningful business insights

 ### 8.2 Segment profiling
 {style="color: #BBDEFC; font-weight: normal"}